RadaeePDF-Jugaad/RadaeePDF-Cordova/README.md

 ## Compatibility

 We now support Cordova 6,7,8 and 9 for both Android and iOS platforms.
-For cordova-android, latest supported version is 8.0.0, We do not support cordova-android 7.0.0.
+For cordova-android, latest supported version is 8.0.0, We support cordova-android@7 from version 7.1.4 onwards.
 Make sure to update to latest plugin version and to use the command `cordova platform add android@latest`

 ## The JavaScript Interfaces